Virtual Machines. Uptime Statistics

 The Virtual Machines.
-Uptime Statistics reportis a linked report that is based on the Veeam State Summary Report from the Veeam Report Library.
+Uptime Statistics reports a linked report that is based on the Veeam State Summary Report from the Veeam Report Library.
 The report provides statistics for the predefined monitor.
-The report is limited to only one time interval and pre-defined object type (Virtual Machine).
+The report is limited to only one time interval and predefined object type (Virtual Machine).

 The report shows uptime statistics only for VMs with Hyper-V Integration Services installed.
 If Hyper-V Integration Services are not installed, then the power state of the VM will be tracked.

 Data Aggregation: defines whether the data in the report will be aggregated to Hourly or Daily values.